opium-pro/master-hook/docs/CACHING.md

 ## Keep cached data fresh

 Cache is being updated every time you update the storage.
 So it's always fresh!
-Cached data are being used unly when the app is launching to display the data immediately with no need to wait server responce.
+Cached data are being used only when the app is launching to display the data immediately with no need to wait server responce.

 Use [Prevent Actions](https://github.com/opium-pro/master-hook/blob/master/docs/PREVENT_ACTIONS.md) if you want to prevent some actions from firing (for example from sendind requests to the server too often).